barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 /* Compile with -fno-stack-protector for full effect */ int main() {
-    // gets is a dangerous function and gcc even warns when using it.
+    // gets is a hazardous function, and gcc even warns when using it.
     // Here, gets overwrites a part of the stack when a long text is entered on stdin,
-    // corrupting a variable that comes after the input buffer on the stack. char buffer[BUFFER_SIZE];
+    // possibly corrupting a variable that comes after the input buffer on the stack. char buffer[BUFFER_SIZE];
     int password = 0;